The Business of Influence

 Media has most definitely evolved, as have the ways in which we contemplate, design, communicate and execute strategy.
 And rather than technological evolution, we’re plainly in the midst of a technological revolution.
 We have no choice then but to reframe marketing and PR in the context of 21st Century technology, 21st Century media and disintermediation, and 21st Century articulation of and appreciation for business strategy.

-The foreword, by Robert L. Howie, Managing Director, CMO, Palladium Group, Director, Kaplan Norton Balanced Scorecard Hall of Fame for Executing Strategy:
+by Robert L. Howie, Managing Director, CMO, Palladium Group, Director, Kaplan Norton Balanced Scorecard Hall of Fame for Executing Strategy.

 Katie Delahaye Paine, Founder and CEO, KD Paine & Partners, author Measure What Matters: